 Gender & Sexuality Studies is an interdisciplinary field that straddles the social sciences and humanities in order to examine how and why gender matters in our lives and in our world.
 Informed by feminist and queer theoretical perspectives, it explores the differences within and between men and women and the construction of those differences within gendered systems of oppression.

-Unlike similar programs elsewhere, where institutional dogma might muzzle debate, Stonehill is welcoming to those who bring diverse opinions and viewpoints to the discussion.
+Unlike similar programs elsewhere, where institutional dogma might muzzle debate, Stonehill College is welcoming to those who bring diverse opinions and viewpoints to the discussion.

 Courses in the program focus on a range of gendered institutions, such as family, work, religion, education, health, medicine, media and politics.
 Our courses also investigate the many ways scholars, artists and activists have researched, represented and critiqued our gendered world.
 Among the topics students can expect to study are: